Truex outlasts teammate Hamlin to win again at Martinsville - WTMJ

 Truex, who nudged Hamlin repeatedly in the turns and tried to get to his inside on the straightaways without success, finally made the pass with 15 laps to go, ducking underneath Hamlin coming out of the second turn.
 He sailed off to victory without another challenge as Hamlin and Chase Elliott battled the rest of the way for second.

-Truex won for the third time in the last four races on the 0.526-mile oval, and became the first repeat winner this season.
+Truex became the first repeat winner in NASCAR’s top series this season.

 The race was rained out after 42 laps Saturday night, and was completed as the second part of a doubleheader that started with the completion of the rain-delayed Xfinity Series race from Friday night.